PeterRobbinsWillowTree/littoraltracker/README.md

 Scenarios can be exported as JSON files and imported back into the app.
 The export includes:
 - Scenario details
 - All task groups
-- All units
+- All units with their unique identifiers
-- All markers
+- All markers with their unit associations

 ## License